Back to Paths to Becoming a Lawyer Home

 The LPC itself is designed to bridge the gap between an academic understanding of law, and the knowledge and skills required to practise it.
 The content therefore seeks to simulate the type of work trainee solicitors encounter at a firm, preparing students for a training contract or qualifying work experience (QWE).

-For all those who started a law or non-law degree from 1 September 2021, the two-part Solicitors Qualifying Exam (SQE) is the new centralised route to qualify as a solicitor in England and Wales.
-As part of this transition however, the LPC will undergo a gradual phasing out period from 2021, lasting up until 2032.
+For all those who started a law or non-law degree from 1 September 2021, the two-part Solicitors Qualifying Exam (SQE) is the main centralised route to qualify as a solicitor in England and Wales.
+As part of this transition, the LPC has been undergoing a gradual phasing out period since 2021, lasting up until 2032.

 • a Graduate Diploma in Law (GDL) / the Common Professional Examination